 Finding confidence during a daunting time

 Upon arrival at Children's Health℠, Rowan received intensive care in the Cardiac Intensive Care Unit (CICU).
-At 18 days old, she underwent her first cardiac bypass surgery performed by Camille Hancock Friesen, M.D., Pediatric Cardiothoracic Surgeon at Children's Health and Professor at UT Southwestern who specializes in caring for children with congenital heart disease.
+At 18 days old, she underwent her first cardiac bypass surgery.

-"Dr. Hancock Friesen came in the night before surgery, and she was a ball of energy and smiles," says Haley.
+"Our doctor came in the night before surgery and was a ball of energy and smiles," says Haley.
 "She sat down with us and put us at ease by answering all our questions."

-Dr. Hancock Friesen felt confident in performing Rowan's surgery, not only because of her experience but because of her use of new and innovative virtual reality (VR) technology available at the Heart Center.
-Using VR goggles, Dr. Hancock Friesen studied every detail of Rowan's heart and collaborated with Aashoo Tandon, M.D., Pediatric Cardiologist at Children's Health and Assistant Professor at UT Southwestern, to create the best plan for Rowan's special heart.
+The team felt confident in performing Rowan's surgery, not only because of their experience but because of the use of new and innovative virtual reality (VR) technology available at the Heart Center.
+Using VR goggles, they studied every detail of Rowan's heart and to created the best plan for Rowan's special heart.

-Dr. Hancock Friesen's confidence assured Haley and Zachary that their little girl was in the right hands.
-"She was so excited about the technology and knew just what to expect – it really made us trust her even more," adds Haley.
+The doctor's confidence assured Haley and Zachary that their little girl was in the right hands.
+"They were so excited about the technology and knew just what to expect – it really made us trust them even more," adds Haley.

 Rowan went into the operating room at 7:15 in the morning.
 Twelve hours later, her surgery was complete.